Protestant Church in the Netherlands: Statistical details

 Trend shows that since 2011 identification with former denominations has been falling in favor of simply identifying as "Protestant".

+The denomination has 1,458 congregations as of 1 January 2025, down from 1,630 in 2015.
+There were 1,352 ministers serving in these congregations (some congregations employing more than one minister), meaning that 72% of congregations had a minister.

 Secularization

 Secularization, or the decline in religiosity, first became noticeable after 1960 in the Protestant rural areas of Friesland and Groningen.
 Then, it spread to Amsterdam, Rotterdam, and the other large cities in the west.
 Finally, the southern Catholic areas showed religious declines.

 Research in 2007 concluded that 42% of the members of the PKN were non-theists.
 Furthermore, in the PKN and several other smaller denominations of the Netherlands, one in six clergy were either agnostic or atheist.
 A Dutch minister of the PKN, Klaas Hendrikse once described God as "a word for experience, for human experience" and said that Jesus may have never existed.

+Countervailing trends

 A countervailing trend is produced by a religious revival in the Dutch Bible Belt.

+According to statistics from the Dutch government, 2024 was the first year in decades to see an increase in the number of Christians, particularly in the number of Protestants.